kkirchhoff01/rpi-info-monitor/README.md

 # rpi-info-monitor
-A simple, configurable set of services to monitor multiple raspberry pi's on a network, using the command line or a web UI
+A simple, configurable application and set of services to monitor multiple raspberry pi's on a network.
+It can be used in a terminal or a web UI.

 There are three components:
  1. `rpimonitorapi` - A flask API that runs on each pi to communicate information about the running proccesses and resources
- 2. `display` - A module used to format and display the information about each pi into a terminal or web UI
+ 2. `display` - A module used to format and display the information about each pi into a terminal or web UI (can be viewed vertically or horizontally)
- 3. `webdisplay` - A flask service that can be used to host the front end web UI (not required to run anything else).
-It can be installed on the main pi or another machine
+ 3. `webdisplay` - A flask service that can be used to host the front end web UI.
+It can be installed on the main pi or another machine, but is not required

 NOTE: The web UI (`webdisplay`) depends on the `display` module.
 It is suggested to keep these two folders in the same directory if you want to run the web UI.
 Otherwise you will need to add the `display` module contents to your PYTHONPATH

 ## Install:
 -----------
-To install the flask service on each pi, run the `install.sh` script (as root).
+ 1. To install the flask service on each pi, run the `install.sh` script as root or setup the services manually
+ 2. On your main pi/machine that will be used to run the display, install the required python modules (`pip install -r requirements.txt`)

-On your main pi/machine install the `rpi-info-webapi` service if you want to use the web UI
+ 3. You can then install the `rpi-info-webapi` service if you want to use the web UI (if using the web UI, you can get better formatting for mobile by installing the `flask_mobility` package)
+ 4. To run the display loop in a terminal, use `python3 -m display --run-forever [options]`

 To display the content from the API call use the `display.sh` script or `display` module in the repo directory.